Rufous-chested dotterel: Status

-The IUCN has assessed the rufous-chested plover as being of Least Concern.
+The IUCN has assessed the rufous-chested dotterel as being of Least Concern.
 It has a large range but its population size and trend are not known.
 No immediate threats have been identified.
 It is "generally reckoned to be not uncommon" and its habitat in "zones with relatively limited human impact suggests species [is] likely to be secure at present".